Traap/nvims/README.md

 ## nvims
 Safely experiment with multiple Neovim configurations.

-A repository defined in bash variable neovim_apps is cloned into $HOME/.config.

 ## Nvim Operational modes
 nvims installs or removes a Neovim configuration.

 ### Install a Neovim configuration.
 ```